Using NVIDIA GPU work nodes in Kubernetes Engine cluster

 migStrategy

-flag in the command to enable the use of MIG resources in the cluster.
-For more information, refer to the NVIDIA/k8s-device-plugin GitHub.helm install \
+flag to enable MIG resources in the cluster.
+For more information, refer to the NVIDIA/k8s-device-plugin GitHub repository.helm install \

 --version=0.12.3 \